koina-26/Superstore-data-Analysis/README.md

 - Data Visualization
 - Interactive Excel Features

-📚 Learning Outcomes
+📚 Learning Outcomes:
-Through this project, you will learn:
 - How to build professional dashboards in Excel
 - How to analyze business sales data
 - How to create interactive reports using slicers and charts
 - How to present data visually for better decision-making

- ✅ Conclusion
+ ✅ Conclusion:
 This project highlights the power of Microsoft Excel in transforming raw business data into actionable insights.
 By combining PivotTables, charts, slicers, and conditional formatting, the dashboard delivers an interactive and visually appealing reporting solution that supports better business decision-making.